micstach/ADSK-TEST/README.md

  Dockerize this application

- Describe possible testing scenarios for that service/application
+ Key problem here is to describe possible testing scenarios for that service/application